360 Degrees Feedback: Is it an Effective Method of Performance Evaluation?

 The evaluation allows the employee to create a customized development plan(s), giving them control over their career paths.

 2. Improves Self-Awareness

-Since a 360-degree appraisal is an all-round evaluation of an individual’s skills and behaviors, it may help increase self-awareness.
+Since a 360-degree appraisal is an all-around evaluation of an individual’s skills and behaviors, it may help increase self-awareness.
 The individual receiving feedback is given a full report detailing every aspect of his performance in the organization, including their characteristics and communication skills.
 The report gives the employee insights into their behavior and perspective from co-workers, peers, and managers.